hemisemidemipresent/cyberquincy/parser/README.md

 <a name="parser-breakdown"></a>
 ### Parser Breakdown
-Note you must call `.parse()` on the global `CommandParser` module with arguments `args, Parser1{, Parser2, ...
+You must call `CommandParser.parse()` with arguments `args, Parser1{, Parser2, ...
 ParserN}`.
-The parsers have to evaluate to a concrete-parsing expression
+A parser is meant to interpret a single user argument, where the arguments are space-separated tokens entered by the user following the `q!<command>`.
+There are two classes of Parsers: Concrete Parsers and Abstract Parsers.

 <a name="concrete-parsers">

 ##### Concrete Parsers

-Concrete parsers will make much more sense when abstract parsers are introduced, but for now, just understand that these are your basic building blocks to interpret a user's command.
+Concrete parsers are your basic building blocks for interpreting a user's command.
 Concrete parsers include `TowerUpgradeParser` (which parses things like "wlp" and "spirit_of_the_forest"), `HeroParser` ("obyn", "ben", "ezi"), `BloonParser` ("red", "zebra", "zomg"), and much more.

 If your command needs to parse a single map (such as for the command `q!lcc`), then you would write what can be seen in [example #1](#utilization-example-1) above.
 If your command expects a round number and a game mode (such as `abr` or `impoppable`) then you would write: